As a procurement professional, you already know that your function is not without risks.

 Our data is refreshed on a weekly basis, providing you with reliable information about tens of millions of suppliers and 200 million products and services in mere minutes.

-With our Complex Search API, you can set specific criteria and easily identify the suppliers that precisely match your sourcing needs.
+With our company search service, you can set specific criteria and easily identify the suppliers that precisely match your sourcing needs.

 Source: Veridion